 Waushara County is a member of the East Central Wisconsin Regional Planning Commission (ECWRPC).
 ECWRPC provides planning and technical assistance to counties, communities, businesses, interest groups and individuals within its region.
 These services include environmental management, housing, demographics, economic development, transportation, community facilities, land use, contract planning, and others.
-ECWRPC has worked with the Town of Richford on the preparation of a community management plan.
+ECWRPC has worked with the Town of Leon on several projects over the years including the preparation of local and county park and open space plans, and a community management plan.